fred6/fred6/site/infonotes.md

 ## <a id="entropy"> </a> Entropy
 ### In words
-  - "The average number of bits needed to optimally encode independent draws of the discrete variable..." [[1]](#ref1)
+  - "The average number of bits needed to optimally encode independent draws of the discrete variable..." [^1]
-  - "...a measure of the average uncertainty in the random variable." [[2]](#ref2) (p.
-5)
+  - "...a measure of the average uncertainty in the random variable." [^2]
   - "...a measure of the average information content one is missing when one does not know the value of the random variable...
-Entropy, in an information sense, is a measure of unpredictability." [[3]](#ref3)
+Entropy, in an information sense, is a measure of unpredictability." [^3]

 ### Def.
 1a
 $$H(X) = - \sum_x p(x) \log p(x)$$